railwayapp/docs/src/docs/reference/production-readiness-checklist.md

     Secure communication between services in the same project and environment by using the [private network](/reference/private-networking).

-**&check; Add a WAF service**
+**&check; Implement a Security Layer**

-- While Railway does have protections in place at the platform level, we do not currently offer a configurable firewall for users' services.
+- While Railway does have protections in place at the platform level, we do not currently offer a configurable service for users' applications.

-    Consider using a service like Cloudflare to protect your application against attacks.
+   Consider using a service like Cloudflare that offers both WAF and DDoS mitigation, to protect your services against web threats and ensure availability and performance.

-    *In the future, we would love to offer a native WAF solution.
+    *In the future, we would love to offer a native security solution.
 If you agree, <a href="https://community.railway.app/feature-request/implement-a-waf-firewall-security-54fe2aaf" target="_blank">let us know</a>.*

 ---